 Profile

-I am the Chair of the Psychology Program at the University of Guelph-Humber and the Founder of Teaching and Learning Research In Action, a not-for-profit research organization focused on conducting and disseminating research on effective teaching and learning practices.
-My formal training is in experimental psychology and cognitive neuroscience of memory and learning.
-My current research is focused on factors that impact students’ learning trajectories, including student engagement, experiential education, and application of cognitive learning principles in course design.
-Much of my research also explores student-faculty partnerships that foster the co-creation of learning and teaching.
+I am the Chair of the Psychology Program at the University of Guelph-Humber and the Founder of Teaching and Learning Research In Action, a not-for-profit organization focused on translating research on learning into educational practice and design.
+My background in experimental psychology and the cognitive neuroscience of memory and learning informs my work on how students’ learning trajectories are shaped by engagement, identity, and context.
+I focus on experiential education, evidence-informed course design, and student–faculty partnerships that support the co-creation of learning.
+Across my research and leadership roles, my aim is to design sustainable educational structures that improve learning, belonging, and student success at scale.

 Current Professional & Service Positions